LeoLee7/Directional_guidance/README.md

 # Directional Guidance

 This repository supports the experiments described in our NeurIPS 2024 paper: [Right this way: Can VLMs Guide Us to See More to
 Answer Questions?](https://proceedings.neurips.cc/paper_files/paper/2024/file/efe4e50d492fedc0dfd2959f3320a974-Paper-Conference.pdf).
 It contains code for generating synthetic training datasets for vision-language models (VLMs) through a combination of perturbation-based data augmentation and model inference.
-It

 The Directional Guidance benchmark dataset is available at 🤗 [Huggingface datacard](https://huggingface.co/datasets/LeoLee7/Directional_Guidance).